shruti-bhrdwj/sportyshoes-api/README.md

 # sportyshoes-api
-An e-commerce web application using Spring-boot.
+An e-commerce web application created using Spring-boot.